hejack0207/A1-collection-manual/man/md/xkeyboard-config/xkeyboard-config.7.md

 lB l.
 Option	Description
-altwin:menu	Add the standard behavior to Menu key altwin:menu_win	Menu is mapped to Win altwin:meta_alt	Alt and Meta are on Alt altwin:alt_win	Alt is mapped to Win and the usual Alt altwin:ctrl_win	Ctrl is mapped to Win and the usual Ctrl altwin:ctrl_rwin	Ctrl is mapped to Right Win and the usual Ctrl altwin:ctrl_alt_win	Ctrl is mapped to Alt, Alt to Win altwin:meta_win	Meta is mapped to Win altwin:left_meta_win	Meta is mapped to Left Win altwin:hyper_win	Hyper is mapped to Win
+altwin:menu	Add the standard behavior to Menu key altwin:meta_alt	Alt and Meta are on Alt altwin:alt_win	Alt is mapped to Win and the usual Alt altwin:ctrl_win	Ctrl is mapped to Win and the usual Ctrl keys altwin:ctrl_alt_win	Ctrl is mapped to Alt; Alt is mapped to Win altwin:meta_win	Meta is mapped to Win altwin:left_meta_win	Meta is mapped to Left Win altwin:hyper_win	Hyper is mapped to Win